-As mentioned above, final policy briefs/analyses will be due at the end of August, after students leave Paris.
+As mentioned above, final policy briefs/analyses will be due on May 15, after students leave Paris.

 Eligibility

 The course is open to all potential students, including individuals enrolled in accredited graduate and undergraduate programs as well as professionals who are seeking additional training and education.
 Students who are not enrolled at the University of Maryland are eligible to enroll in the program.